freemindlabsinc/IntelliBlog/README.md

 IntelliBlog (IB) is a minimalist blogging system that focuses on simplicity while providing a rich set of features, integration with AI and an enteprise-ready architecture that is easy to use and to manage.

-We think of IntelliBlog as the most over-engineered blogging system in the world, but the concepts and patterns we use in the solution are applicable to many other domains.
+We think of IntelliBlog as the *most over-engineered blogging system in the world*, but the concepts and patterns we use in the solution are applicable to many other domains.

-> **IB is ultimately meant to be downloaded and used, but at the same time it is also an ever-evolving reference for .NET and C# developers who are looking for a real-world example of how to apply certain architectral patterns and concepts to their solutions.**
+> :ok_hand: **IB is ultimately meant to be downloaded and used, but at the same time it is also an ever-evolving reference for .NET and C# developers who are looking for a real-world example of how to apply certain architectral patterns and concepts to their solutions.**

 We reccomend you read the rest of the sections in this document to get a